 Select Provides a drop-down field that allows selection of one value out of several.
 This field does allow setting a default value.

 Tip: Adding values can be tricky for first timers, don't forget to press "Add" after typing your values.
 Otherwise you may loose a value.

-Hint: Select fields allow usage of URL fields (Link Templates).
+Hint: This field allows using URL fields (Link Templates).